-- 8.12 All redesignation and subdivision applications on lands within the Plan area shall require conceptual schemes to provide holistic, efficient community development, in accordance with Section 26. - 8.13 All conceptual schemes adopted by Council shall be appended, by bylaw, to this Area Structure Plan, with Table 6 (Appendix D) and Map 3 of this Plan updated accordingly. - 8.14 Notwithstanding Policies 8.12 and 8.20, a conceptual scheme is not required for agricultural development or residential development when all of the following conditions are met: - a) direct road access is available, without the use of a panhandle; - b) one (1) lot is being created from the parent parcel in place at time of adoption of this Plan; - c) the proposed lot is $\pm$ 0.8 ha ( $\pm$ 1.98 acres) or greater in size; and - d) the creation of the new lot will not adversely affect or impede future subdivision of the balance lands. - 8.15 In the preparation of a conceptual scheme, sight line conflicts should be minimized and an assessment of both on and off-site visual impacts should be conducted in order to determine the siting of new lots, their building envelopes, and the architectural style of any structures. - 8.16 Notwithstanding the defined conceptual scheme boundaries as defined on Map 3, conceptual scheme boundaries may be altered with an amendment to this Plan, at the discretion of Council, provided: - a) the alternate conceptual scheme area is comprehensive in nature; - b) the implications of development proceeding within an alternate conceptual scheme boundary have been examined; and - c) the County determines that any on-site or off-site planning issues have been resolved pursuant to the provisions of this Plan. - 8.17 Conceptual schemes shall contain or address all the requirements identified in Appendix B.
+8.11 All residential conceptual schemes adopted by Council shall be appended, by bylaw, to this Area Structure Plan, with Table 6 (Appendix D) and Map 3 of this Plan updated accordingly.

+- 8.12 A conceptual scheme is not required for agricultural development or residential development within the New Residential Areas as identified on Map 6: Land Use Strategy when all of the following conditions are met: - a) direct road access is available, without the use of a panhandle; - b) one (1) lot is being created from the parent parcel in place at time of adoption of this Plan; - c) the proposed lot is $\pm$ 0.8 ha ( $\pm$ 1.98 acres) or greater in size; and - d) the creation of the new lot will not adversely affect or impede future subdivision of the balance lands. - 8.13 A conceptual scheme shall be required for residential development within the Infill Residential Area as identified on Map 6: Land Use Strategy unless the following conditions are met: - a) no more than four (4) new residential lots are being created; - b) there is limited potential for further subdivision both within and adjoining the subject lands; - c) there are no subdivision matters that would benefit from being directed by conceptual scheme policies, including, but not limited to: - i. homeowners' association requirements; - ii. landscape and architectural controls; - iii. environmental and or municipal reserve requirements; - iv. water, wastewater, stormwater infrastructure; - v. lot layout, emergency access and road layout. - 8.14 In the preparation of a conceptual scheme, sight line conflicts should be minimized and an assessment of both on and off-site visual impacts should be conducted in order to determine the siting of new lots, their building envelopes, and the architectural style of any structures. - 8.15 Notwithstanding the defined conceptual scheme boundaries as defined on Map 3, conceptual scheme boundaries may be altered with an amendment to this Plan, at the discretion of Council, provided: - a) the alternate conceptual scheme area is comprehensive in nature; - b) the implications of development proceeding within an alternate conceptual scheme boundary have been examined; and - c) the County determines that any on-site or off-site planning issues have been resolved pursuant to the provisions of this Plan. - 8.16 Conceptual schemes shall contain or address all the requirements identified in Appendix B.